How to Publish Your LLC in New York: Complete Guide (2026)

 Can I choose which newspapers to publish in?

 No. Section 206 requires the county clerk to designate the two newspapers (one daily, one weekly).
-You cannot select newspapers yourself, even if they are located in the correct county.
-Publishing in non-designated newspapers means you would need to start the process over.
+Self-selected newspapers do not satisfy the statute's designation requirement, even if they are located in the correct county.
 See: Which Newspapers Can I Use?

 Do I need to publish if I have a single-member LLC?